-- · Management of the cluster administrator user profile and password - Configuration management of clusters, controllers, and Vservers

-- Configuration of the HA checker script

-- Management of volume SnapMirror relationships, schedules, and jobs

-- Receiving SNMP traps from a cluster
+- Management of the cluster administrator user profile and password. - Configuration management of clusters, controllers, and Vservers. - Configuration of the high-availability checker script. - Management of volume SnapMirror relationships, schedules, and jobs. - Creation of SRM autopaths. - Receiving SNMP traps from a cluster. - SnapLock reports.

-- SnapLock reports

-Tasks performed for the gateway SAN-attached storage management in Operations Manager (7-Mode environments only)
+Tasks performed for the gateway SAN-attached storage management in Operations Manager (7-Mode only)